Tips for Preventing Ice and Frost on Windows

 Frost is a common issue that can turn out to be a problem if not resolved in time.
 Ice on inside of windows is a clear indicator that this has become a pressing problem.
 Frost and ie can lead to structural damage on both the window and the frame itself.
 This can lead to growth of mold and mildew which is a health risk.
 It is important to resolve the issue before it becomes a major problem.

-Humidity., or the water vapour that causes the air to feel heavy, forms condensation on windows.
+Humidity., or the water vapor that causes the air to feel heavy, forms condensation on windows.
 In the colder month, when temperatures drop a great deal, condensation then turns to frost or ice.
 It can form on both the outside and inside of your windows.
 However, as stated above, it becomes a more serious problem when it starts to form inside the home.

 How to Prevent Frost on Windows